bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 # type: service

-The <service> inspectors provide access to all services configured on supported operating systems.
+The &lt;service&gt; inspectors provide access to all services configured on supported operating systems.
 Using an inspector for which there is no service results in an error referring to a nonexistent object.

 {% qna %}
 Q: relay service